sammmlow/openspacesg/README.rst

 The Open Space Singapore Community
 ==================================

-The Open Space Singapore Community is a technical body of young professionals and students with a passion for the research and development of space science and engineering.
+The Open Space Singapore Community is a technical body of young professionals and students with a passion for research and development of space science and engineering.

 About the Community
 -------------------